Vicente S. Santos Jr.: Early life

 Santos was born in Asingan in the province of Pangasinan, Philippines on May 17, 1944, to 3rd Lt.
 Vicente De Leon Santos and Catalina Dela Cruz Sumajit, he was the eldest among three children.
-His father was then a military officer who served under the USAFFE during World War II, and was later absorbed in the Armed Forces of the Philippines after the war, whereas his mother worked as a government school teacher.
+His father was then a military officer who served under the USAFFE during World War II, and was later absorbed in the Armed Forces of the Philippines after the war, and is also a recipient of the United States Congressional Gold Medal, whereas his mother worked as a government school teacher.

 He took his secondary education in Southern Christian College and graduated valedictorian in 1961.

 He graduated at the University of the Philippines with a degree in AB Social Science in 1966.
 He also showed interest in the military when he graduated on the top of his Advance University of the Philippines ROTC Class of 1966 at the University of the Philippines Diliman Campus as a cadet colonel and class valedictorian.

 Military career

 He held several positions in the Armed Forces of the Philippines during his military career, one of them is the position of the Assistant Chief of Staff for Civil Military Operations, G-7 and Historical Officer of the HSC, General Headquarters, AFP.

 The last position he occupied in the Armed Forces of the Philippines before his retirement was Chief of Value Information Division, Office of the Deputy Chief of Staff for Civil-Military Operations, J-7, AFP.